phn/pytpm/doc/reference_tpm.rst

 See the section on :class:`V3` for information on the fields of a V3 instance.

+.. rubric::  Initialize

 To intialize a V3 instance, with all fields set to 0, use the ``v3init`` function.
 This function takes an integer indicating the type of the V3 instance and returns a V3 instance.
-In the case of the velocity vector in a ``V6`` instance, we use a different naming scheme. ``RDot

 .. autofunction:: v3init

+.. rubric:: Formatted string representation

 To get a string representation of the vector, use the ``v3fmt`` function.